asianamericancv19archiveproject/cv19archiveprojectdata/README.md

 # The Asian American CV19 Archive Project: GitHub Data Repository

+Note that the archive is no longer being updated with new data and is provided as is for research and historical purposes.
+It is the hope that this project in some small way can spur other community projects to share their data.

 The github repository for the Asian American archive project (http://aacv19projectv2.azurewebsites.net/) is divided into the following folders:

 <ul>